Minnesota: Lake Wobegon Trail

 Flat terrain on paved bike paths with one optional ride on roads.
 Leisurely cycling level.

-5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, kayaking/canoeing trip, wine tasting, cue sheets, van support and trained guides.
+5 nights lodging, 5 breakfasts, 4 picnic and sack lunches, 4 dinners, snacks, kayaking/canoeing, detailed cue sheets, maps & GPS files, van support and trained guides.

-$195 for a Specialized hybrid or road bicycle designed specifically for women. $295 for an electric-assist bicycle.
+$195 for a Specialized hybrid or road bicycle designed specifically for women. $350 for an e-bike.

 Fly to the Minneapolis, MN airport.
 Take the Light Rail train or a taxi to our starting hotel.
 If driving, you can leave your car at the airport or our starting hotel during the tour.
 We will shuttle everyone back to the airport or our starting hotel at the end of the tour.

 "I always wanted to ride in Minnesota which is known for its bike friendly communities and rail trails.
 Thanks to WomanTours, I got to do it!"

 DAY 1: We meet in a beautiful hotel in the center of Minneapolis.
 We’ll get together at 2:00pm for an orientation, 3:00pm for a rental bike fitting and 4:00pm for a warm-up ride along the Mississippi River.
 Our route will take us on some of the bike paths that criss-cross this bicycle friendly city.
 You’ll see bicyclists everywhere as we ride along the river gorge that cuts through the city.
 We’ll see Lock and Dam No. 1 that helps boats navigate their way to the Gulf of Mexico, and then we’ll head back to our hotel for dinner together.
 11 miles, +333/-333